aiminwei/God-s-Eye-Server/README.md

 1. picture:         take a picture using victims' camera (session_id specifies which victim to perform)
 2. screenshot:      get a screenshot of victim's machine (session_id specifies which victim to perform)
 3. identify:        identify victim (session_id specifies which victim to perform)
-3. history_images:  get all history images (screen shots or photos taken by users) for specific identified victim with session_id
+3. history_images:  get all history images (screen shots or photos taken by users) for specific identified victim.
+                    To fetch specific victim's images, you need to provide victim's name in para area

 ### Response Format